boukew99/boukew99.github.io/blog/no_mans_sky/README.md

 # No Mans Sky

-So I got intersted in the procedural art of No Mans Sky and decided to give it a try.
+So I got intersted in the procedural art of No Mans Sky after watching [No Man's Sky: How I Learned to Love Procedural Art](https://youtu.be/vcEA41eBOGs) and decided to give it a try.
 I did not try the crafting gameplay for long and switched to creative mode and got in the ship to explore this generated universe.

 ![ringed planet view](Screenshot 2022-05-13 222604.png)
 I landed on this artic planet with a nice view of a ringed planet in the sky and then came across some procedural *plant slime animal*.
 Turns out you can ride it and so I went hopping around on that thing.
 I also came across the upper part of snake that was walking upright, but without feet.